-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with AdCC.
+Use the menu to see other pages.

-This section tells you the treatments that are the standard of care for this type of cancer.
+This section explains the types of treatments that are the standard of care for AdCC.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 The team may include these specialists:

 Although eliminating the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When planning treatment, doctors consider how it might affect a person’s quality of life, such as how a person feels, looks, talks, eats, and breathes.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient's preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 These types of talks are called "shared decision making."
 Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.

 Side effects from surgery vary depending upon the surgical site.
-A concern with all surgeries of the parotid gland is that the surgery may damage facial nerves, which can cause the muscles in the face to droop.
-Sometimes, a facial nerve graft or other reconstructive procedure (plastic surgery) may be used to restore the function of the facial muscles after surgery to remove the tumor.
+For example, surgery of the parotid salivary gland may damage facial nerves, which can cause the muscles in the face to droop.
+Sometimes, a facial nerve graft or other reconstructive procedure (plastic surgery) may be recommended to restore the function of the facial muscles after surgery to remove the tumor.

 External-beam radiation therapy

-The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-A radiation therapy regimen, which is your treatment schedule, usually consists of a specific number of treatments given over a set period of time.
+The most common type of radiation therapy is called external-beam radiation therapy, which is radiation given from a machine outside the body.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period.

 A specific method of external-beam radiation therapy, known as intensity modulated radiation therapy (IMRT), allows for more effective doses of radiation therapy to be delivered while reducing the damage to healthy cells and causing fewer side effects.

-Before beginning radiation treatment for any head and neck cancer, patients should receive a thorough examination from an oncologic dentist.
+Before beginning radiation therapy for any head and neck cancer, people should receive a thorough examination from an oncologic dentist.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented with proper treatment from a dentist before beginning treatment.
 Learn more about dental and oral health during cancer treatment.

 People should also receive an evaluation from a speech pathologist with experience treating people with head and neck cancer.
 The speech pathologist can teach exercises that will help maintain the strength and flexibility of the muscles used during speech and swallowing.
 If side effects are affecting a person's nutrition or weight, talk with a registered dietitian nutritionist (RDN) about coping with eating challenges.

 Neutron and proton radiation therapy

 Neutron therapy is a different form of radiation therapy that uses neutrons rather than x-rays.
 Compared with conventional radiation therapy, neutrons can deliver 20 times to 100 times more energy along their path length, causing much greater damage to the cancer cells.
-Neutron radiation therapy has been tested on many different types of tumors, and salivary gland tumors and AdCC has shown the greatest benefit.
+Neutron radiation therapy has been tested on many different types of tumors, and its treatment for salivary gland tumors and AdCC has shown the greatest benefit.

 Proton therapy, also called proton beam therapy, is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy cancer cells.
 The advantage of proton therapy is the ability to better control where the radiation is delivered, greatly reducing the damage to normal healthy tissues that surround the tumor.
 However, proton therapy has not been extensively researched for use in AdCC.
 Learn more about the basics of proton therapy.